mzabaluev/mrkl/README.md

 ## Design notes

-The design uses the builder pattern to separate fully built Merkle trees, which are immutable, from tree nodes under construction that are encapsulated by instances of `tree::Builder`.
+The design uses the builder pattern to separate the Merkle tree data model, which is immutable, from various construction facilities that are represented by `tree::Builder`, `tree::parallel::Builder`, and related types.

 ## Future additions